 Your loved one may reject the alternate help at first.
 A positive, matter-of-fact attitude on your part will help to establish the climate that this is “okay.”
 Don’t give up too quickly.
 Make sure the helper or worker understands about the way the disease affects your loved one.
 Try different things, such as a few prior visits with you staying there.
 Help the new person to interact effectively with the person.
 Eventually you will all adjust.
 If not, don’t assume your loved one will reject everyone.
 Keep trying.
 This goes for adult day programs outside your home as well.
 Wait a few weeks and try again.

 Piece together a plan when there are no easy or affordable solutions.
 Two or three families can sometimes share one full-time worker.
 Or you might start an informal “co-op” such as a Tuesday/Thursday coffee-klatch of four care receivers and two rotating pairs of helpers.
 If there are scheduling problems with an adult day program, there may be a neighbor willing to fill in the gap time or provide transportation.

 Respite Care Options: Adult day programs, church and service organizations, in-home health agencies, friends and neighbors, family members, volunteers through community organizations

 Later On: Assisted living, skilled nursing facilities, live-in helpers

-Other Help: Family caregiver support programs, grants for respite from the Colorado Respite Coalition, chore service agencies, social workers at your doctor’s office
+Other Help: Family caregiver support programs, grants for respite from the Colorado Respite Coalition, chore service agencies and volunteer programs, social workers at your doctor’s office

 Terms to Know